Zamia integrifolia: Edibility

-A strainer used by Seminoles to extract an edible starch from coontie root.
+A strainer used by Seminole people to extract an edible starch from coontie root.

-Indigenous tribes of Florida like the Seminoles and Tequestas ground the root and soaked it overnight; afterwards, they rinsed it with running water for several hours to remove the rest of the water-soluble toxin cycasin.
+Indigenous tribes of Florida like the Seminole and Tequesta ground the root and soaked it overnight; afterwards, they rinsed it with running water for several hours to remove the rest of the water-soluble toxin cycasin.
 The resulting paste was then left to ferment before being dried into a powder.
 The resulting powder could then be used to make a bread-like substance.
-By the late 1880s, several mills in the Miami area started to produce Florida arrowroot until their demise after World War 1.
+By the late 1880s, several mills in the Miami area started to produce Florida arrowroot until their demise after World War I.

 Seeds generally fall close to the parent plant, although about five percent of seeds are found more than four meters away.
 Some authors believe that birds and small mammals are responsible for that dispersal.
 While such behavior has not been observed, marks on seeds, and the location of seeds under shrubs where birds perch and small mammals shelter indicate that the seeds have been carried there.
 The size of the seeds probably restricts how far birds can carry seeds.